Safi1012/copy2me/README.md

 After executing this command you should see either the installed version number of Node or the error message 'command not found' indicating that Node is not installed on your system.

-You can download the latest Node.JS version form the official node site: <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
+You can download the latest Node.JS version from the official node site: <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
-Node.JS is availabe on Windows, macOS and Linux.
-After installing Node you should also have a the npm (node package manager) installed.
+Node.JS is available on Windows, macOS and Linux.
+It's important to know that Node comes with npm (node package manager), which is the tool needed to install the Copy2me dependencies later.

 <br/>